-Developers blast St Albans council report on Herts House
+Developers blast St Albans council over Herts House site

-But the developers believe they were misrepresented by a planning officers' report about the development, which includes an 87-bedroom budget hotel, 46 residential apartments, leisure and retail facilities, and office space for the police.
+However, the developers believe they were misrepresented by the planning officers' report which preceded the meeting about the application, which includes an 87-bedroom budget hotel, 46 residential apartments, leisure and retail facilities, and office space for the police.

-They claim the report was unbalanced to such an extent that they sought legal advice which concluded there had been, "a concerted attempt to put obstacles in the way of the development of the site through misrepresentation of key facts and particularly the planning policy basis upon which officers have assessed the proposals."
+They claim it was unbalanced to such an extent that they sought legal advice which concluded that there had been, "a concerted attempt to put obstacles in the way of the development of the site through misrepresentation of key facts and particularly the planning policy basis upon which officers have assessed the proposals."

 The alleged misrepresentations include the positive aspects being "trivialised" with the officers making "overly-negative" comments and a number of errors, such as incorrect measurements of the building and use of planning policies.